 India ‘hopeful’ of OMIFCO capacity expansion

-All of the output from the joint venture project, comprising 1.65 million tons of urea and 250,000 tons of ammonia per year, is being shipped to India under a long-term offtake agreement.
+All of the output from the joint venture project, comprising 1.65 million tonnes of urea and 250,000 tonnes of ammonia per year, is being shipped to India under a long-term offtake agreement.
 India has been keen for a significant expansion of capacity, but negotiations have stalled ostensibly on the price of natural gas as feedstock for the expansion.

 Bilateral cooperation